Search for a timber, Application or Project

 Once read through, here are some additional tips that will assist with the recommendations outlined in the document above:

 1. Loose dirt and dust should first be removed by the use of an electrostatic mop, or by vacuuming (after first ensuring the head of the vacuum won’t scratch your floor).
 A swivel-type-cleaning pad is preferred (e.g. Sabco Super Swish); normally these products are supplied with one dry electrostatic pad and one wet microfiber pad that are interchangeable; these types of cleaning products are available from most well-known hardware and building supplies chain stores.
 Normal mops are generally looped fibres which can catch on the grain of timber and can cause catching which may results in splintering or tearing of any damaged grain.
-If boards show signs of this then they need be repaired with a timber putty or epoxy that can be coloured to match the floor or for small splits or cracks a wax stick (all products available at your local Hardware store).
-Then dab the fill or repair with the Wax oil on a rag and leave to dry.
+If boards show signs of this then they need be repaired with a timber putty or epoxy that can be coloured to match the floor or for small splits or cracks a wax stick (all products available at your local hardware store).
+Then dab the fill or repair with the wax oil on a rag and leave to dry.
 Directions are on the tin and in the maintenance kit.

 It is advisable to immediately patch up a rough spot using Maintenance Oil.
 Apply this oil with a lint-free cloth and then allow it to dry for at least 6 hours.